dlaliberte/standards-notes/font-features-explainer.md

 What's out of scope for reporting to the server includes:

-The kind of client side font styling or other typographic capabilities that the client may have that are independent of the client's ability to understand and display certain font files.
+The kinds of client side font styling or other typographic capabilities that the client may have that are independent of the client's ability to understand and display certain font files.
 For example, which specific CSS-syntax-sugar properties for OpenType features are supported, because …(?? typically, all such properties will be supported if any are. ??)

-Other things we compute based on UA and major version of UA, not specifically font-related (from Rod Sheeter)
+Other things we now compute based on UA and major version of OS, not specifically font-related (from Rod Sheeter):
 - support for stale while revalidate
 - support for unicode-range
 - support for https://w3c.github.io/resource-hints/#preconnect

 There are also a handful of cases where the OS is most or all of the required signal, and hence, a UA-CH is not currently needed:

 * The need for hinted fonts; most of the signal is just the OS so the low entropy hints are largely sufficient.
 For example, Windows always gets hinted fonts whereas Android never does.
-If a new version of an OS suddenly changed to need or not need hints, the low entropy signal would no longer suffice.
+If a new version of an OS suddenly changes to need or not need hints, the low entropy signal would no longer suffice.
 * Definition of fallback fonts to reduce CLS (Cumulative Layout Shift) impact of fonts.
 We need to define how to adjust system fonts to have similar metrics to webfonts.
-System fonts vary version to version so knowing what platform it is, but not what version, is a problem
+System fonts vary from version to version so knowing what platform it is, but not which version, is a problem.
-* The need for overlap removal in outlines due to bad outline processing, only on macOS <= X(??)
+* The need for removal of overlap in outlines due to bad outline processing.
+This is only an issue on macOS <= X(??).

 Font Features to Consider
 ---